 Getting to rewatch the movie I was struck by the “bloat” within.
 I understand that Forest Whittaker’s character has a role in the SW: Rebels cartoon, but let’s face it the movie would have actually been improved by removing his segments.
 The Pilot too.
 The actor did a good job making him lovable and all but really his arc could have been combined into Jyn’s.

 If you swapped her with any other character in those scenes, it would still work.
 I almost hate to say it (because I find shoehorned romance so trite) but I think they should have given Jyn and Cassian a more overt romance in the film.
 At least then both would have a driving motivation at the climax.
-Can you imagine the scene at the close where they’re on the beach with the approaching destruction wave, and both of them talk about having a life together after all of this.
+Can you imagine the ending scene where they’re on the beach with the approaching destruction wave, and both of them talk about having a life together after all of this.
 Like having a house on a similar beach, where their children could play in the surf.
 You want to make a tragedy, let’s crank up the pathos, people!
 Cassian is an empty shell of a man worn down by years of spy work.
 Jyn is… I’m actually not sure.
 What was she living for?
 What were her goals?
 We find her in a prison and she’s not happy with the rebellion.
 She could be a fascinating character playing the role of “everyman” who just wants to live her life and cares neither for the empire nor rebellion yet we never see any sign of what her life would be without the struggle.
 Was it just about revenge for her?
 You want to know why I loved the movie Serenity so much?
 It was because most of the characters in there had an arc where they decide to fight for something besides themselves.
 If you squint, you can kind of see hints of a similar arc wanting to be here in this movie, but it doesn’t quite realize since most of the characters are so poorly defined as to where they are coming from and where they are going.

 Baze (the gunner) has the most arc of any of them because it’s apparent where he’s coming from (a faith lost) and where he goes (a faith regained).